rudzen/ChessLib/README.md

 chess software.
 It does not contain any heuristics or search algorithms as these are meant to be implemented separately.

-## But why?

-This library was developed during a course "Advanced C# and object oriented programming E17" at DTU (Danish Technical University) as part of a chess user interface, which will be released at a later stage when it is ready.
-Since the UI needs to handle legality, mate check etc., all these features are contained within the library.

 ## Can I use this as a starting point for my chess software?

 Yes you can, it is designed with that in mind.